VueTorrent/vuetorrent-backend/README.md

 >
 > Which means that the only way to have the backend to work is by using different explicit ports or subroutes on the same host.
 >
-> More info in the [caveats section of the wiki](https://github.com/VueTorrent/vuetorrent-backend/wiki/Installation#caveats)
+> More info on how to proceed in the [caveats section of the wiki](https://github.com/VueTorrent/vuetorrent-backend/wiki/Installation#caveats)

 Endpoints are accessible using tools like cURL, Postman, or by making HTTP requests from your browser or any programming language/framework.